Janie228/JobSearch_ETL/README.md

 ---
 ## Project Workflow Process
-* Scrape websites, "https://www.indeed.com" and "https://www.itsmycareer.com", for current jobs and save each webpage as html file
+* Scrape specific jobs dataset from two websites, "https://www.indeed.com" and "https://www.itsmycareer.com", for current jobs and save each webpage as html file
-* Read each html file, format, and store data into MongoDB job database
+* Read each html file, extract, transform, and load data into Job Mongo database
-* Download excel file from "https://www.bls.gov" for employment by occupation and state
+* Download excel files from government website, "https://www.bls.gov", for employment by occupation, state, and year dataset
-* Read the excel files into dataframe, clean, format and merge with US population by state, and load to job database
+* Read each excel file into dataframe, extract, transform, and load data to Job Mongo database
-* Select the desired columns from MongoDB and read back to dataframe for analysis
+* Read selected data from MongoDB back into dataframe for further transformation
-* Save result dataset into excel sheet in Output directory
+* Save result dataset into excel sheet in Output directory for analysis

 ---
 ## :warning: Important Notes